-RULE 62.1 APPEAL BONDS; AUTOMATIC STAY
+RULE 62.1 APPEAL BONDS OR OTHER SECURITY; AUTOMATIC STAY

-- A. Appeal Bond.
-A supersedeas bond staying execution of a money judgment shall be in the amount of 110% of the judgment, to provide security for interest, costs, and any award of damages for delay.
-Upon its own motion or upon application of a party the Court may direct otherwise. - B. Extension of Automatic Stay When Notice of Appeal Filed.
-If within the ten day period established by Federal Rule of Civil Procedure 62(a), a party files any of the motions contemplated in Federal Rule of Civil Procedure 62(b), or a notice of appeal, then unless otherwise ordered by the Court, a further stay shall exist for a period not to exceed thirty days from the entry of the judgment or order.
-The purpose of this additional stay is to permit the filing of a supersedeas bond, which shall be filed by the end of the thirty day period provided herein.
+- (a) Appeal Bond.
+A supersedeas bond or other security staying execution of a money judgment shall be in the amount of 110% of the judgment, to provide security for interest, costs, and any award of damages for delay.
+Upon its own motion or upon application of a party the Court may direct otherwise. - (b) Extension of Automatic Stay When Notice of Appeal Filed.
+If within the fourteen (14) day period established by Federal Rule of Civil Procedure 62(a), a party files any of the motions contemplated in Federal Rule of Civil Procedure 62(b), or a notice of appeal, then unless otherwise ordered by the Court, a further stay shall exist for a period not to exceed thirty (30) days from the entry of the judgment or order.
+The purpose of this additional stay is to permit the filing of a supersedeas bond, which shall be filed by the end of the thirty (30) day period provided herein.